fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

 .. =============================================

 Fledge makes extensive use of plugin components to extend the base functionality of the platform.
 In particular, plugins are used to extend the set of sensors and actuators that Fledge supports, the set of services to which Fledge will push accumulated data gathered from those sensors and the mechanism by which Fledge buffers data internally.
+Filter plugins may be used to augment, edit or remove data as it flows through Fledge.

-This chapter presents the plugins available for Fledge, how to write and use new plugins to support different sensors, protocols, historians and storage devices.
+This chapter presents the plugins that are bundled with Fledge, how to write and use new plugins to support different sensors, protocols, historians and storage devices.
 It will guide you through the process and entry points that are required for the various different type of plugin.

+There are also numerous plugins that are available as seperate packages or in seperate repositories that may be used with Fledge.

 Fledge Plugins
 ===============

-In this version of Fledge you have three types of plugins:
+In this version of Fledge you have six types of plugins:

 - **South Plugins** - They are responsible for communication between Fledge and the sensors and actuators they support.
 Each instance of a Fledge South microservice will use a plugin for the actual communication to the sensors or actuators that that instance of the South microservice supports.
 - **North Plugins** - They are responsible for taking reading data passed to them from the South bound service and doing any necessary conversion to the data and providing the protocol to send that converted data to a north-side task.
 - **Storage Plugins** - They sit between the Storage microservice and the physical data storage mechanism that stores the Fledge configuration and readings data.
 Storage plugins differ from other plugins in that they interface to a storage system which is written in C/C++ rather than Python, however they share the same common attributes and entry points that the Python based plugins must support.
+- **Filter Plugins** - Filter plugins are used to modify data as it flows through Fledge.
+Filter plugins may be combined into a set of order filters that are applied as a pipeline to either the south ingress service or the northe egress task that sends data to external systems.
+- **Notification Rule Pluigns** - These are used by the optional notification service in order to evalauate data that flows into the notification service to determine if a notification should be sent.
+- **Notification Delivery Pluigns** - These plugins are used by the optional notification service to deliver a notification to a system when a notification rule has triggered.
+These plugins allow the mechanisms to deliver notifications to be extended.

 Plugins in this version of Fledge